othercriteria/lif/README.md

 for all dead cells is {0,1,2,4,5,6,7,8}.
 In Lif, these sets can vary individually for every cell.
-Biologically-inspired rules describe how the stasis set of a newly-settled living cell is derived from its possible parents, or arises *de novo$.
+Biologically-inspired rules describe how the stasis set of a newly-settled living cell is derived from its possible parents, or arises *de novo*.

 ## Requirements